hereismari/hadoop-job-time-prediction/README.md

   Then, go to *analysis* folder and do the following:
   1. Execute filtrate.R.
 It will generate a new file named as output_name.
   2. Run KNN.R in the file previously generated, and it will generate a new file.
-  3. Run graph_cost.R and graph_prediction.R with the input = KNN.R output.
+  3. Run graphs_cost.R and graphs_prediction.R with the input = KNN.R output.
 They will generate graphs in pdf format.

   And now you have some awesome graphs :sunglasses: !!!